pablo-abc/felte/packages/solid/README.md

 - `handleSubmit` is the event handler to be passed to `on:submit`.
 - `isValid` is a Solid signal that only holds a boolean denoting if the form has any errors or not.
 - `isSubmitting` is a Solid signal that only holds a boolean denoting if the form is submitting or not.
+- `isDirty` is a Solid signal that only holds a boolean denoting if the form is dirty or not.
 - `setTouched` is a helper function to touch a specific field.
 - `setError` is a helper function to set an error in a specific field.
 - `setField` is a helper function to set the data of a specific field.
 If undefined, it clears the field.
 If you set `touch` to `false` the field will not be touched with this change.
+- `getField` is a helper function to get a value from `data` using a string path.
 - `setFields` is a helper function to set the data of all fields.
 - `validate` is a helper function that forces validation of the whole form, updating the `errors` store and touching every field.
 Similar to what happens on submit.
 - `reset` is a helper function that resets the form to its original values when the page was loaded.
+- `setInitialValues` is a helper function that sets the initialValues Felte handles internally.
+If called after initialization of the form, these values will be used when calling `reset`.
 - `createSubmitHandler` is a helper function that creates a submit handler with overriden `onSubmit`, `onError` and/or `validate` functions.
 If no config is passed it uses the default configuration from `createForm`.

 > If the helper functions are called before initialization of the form, whatever you set will be overwritten.